DoganM95/Parsec-Custom-Resolutions/README.md

 ## Create a custom resolution

+### Option 1:

+Pick one of the resolutions in this repo and run the .reg file

+## Option 2:

+Create a custom resolution, that is not listed anywhere:

 - Open `regedit.exe` and navigate to (or create) `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Parsec\vdd`
 - Create a new key, that contains only a number, e.g. `0`, if it already exists pick the next available number, avoid duplicates
 - Create the following `DWORD (32-Bit)` values: